 School Goal One

-To improve student engagement and individual academic success with a focus on literacy and numeracy interventions for our most vulnerable students.
+To enhance student engagement and individual academic success by implementing targeted literacy and numeracy interventions with a particular focus on supporting our most vulnerable learners.

 At North Saanich Middle School, we are proud of our school's culture of academic engagement and rigor.
 We are fortunate to have a diverse learning community of vibrant learners who arrive each day with a desire to learn and grow together.
 Our innovative and committed staff create multiple access points and opportunities for our learners to be met where they are and move forward in their learning journeys.
-A thorough look at recent data has enabled our team to get to know our learners and better understand their strengths and areas where they need support.
-By looking at our District Literacy Assessment (DLA), our student's report card data, our Foundation Skills Assessment data, along with a benchmark schoolwide write, we were able to identify the need to implement targeted literacy and numeracy interventions to increase accessibility, equity, and engagement for all students at NSMS.

 District Literacy Assessment School Summary June 2022